gnuton/vitasdk-docker-testapp-trevis/README.md

 [![Travis Build Status](https://travis-ci.org/gnuton/vitasdk-docker-testapp-trevis.svg?branch=master)](https://travis-ci.org/gnuton/vitasdk-docker-testapp-trevis)

-# CI Script for CPP Apps
+# Travis CI for PS Vita Apps
 If you are a vita developer and you are willing to setup CI (Continuos Integration) for your project you are in the right place.

 ### Features: